-Exams: There will be three mandatory exams throughout the term as well as an optional cumulative final exam during finals week (see Course Calendar for specific dates).
+Exams: There will be three mandatory exams throughout the term as well as an optional comprehensive final exam during finals week (see Course Calendar for specific dates).
 Each exam will cover the textbook chapters listed in the course calendar in addition to the lecture material we covered in class.
-All exams will consist of 40 multiple-choice questions (2 points each) and a few short answer/essay questions (20 points total).
+The exams will consist of multiple-choice and short answer questions.
 If you take the optional comprehensive final exam, your lowest grade of all four exams will be dropped.
 There will be no makeup exams in case of illness or travel.
 If you are sick or out of town and miss one of the exams, you must take the final exam to make up for the missed exam.
 If you traveling on a university-sanctioned trip (e.g., for athletics), documentation will be required for alternative arrangements.